lassediercks/bucket-lists/books.md

 As I don't know lots of books I did read by heart, this is not really complete

  * Everyday - david levithan
- * Looking for alaska - David Greend
+ * Looking for alaska - John Green
  * Tribute von Panem(Triologie) - Suzanne Collins
  * the carl mørck books(de) - adler olsen